 Sorrento: The Gateway to the Amalfi Coast

 Settled by the Ancient Greeks, the dramatic clifftop city of Sorrento became a staple holiday destination in the 19th century when Lord Byron brought it to the attention of the vacationing literary geniuses including Dickens, Goethe, and Tolstoy.
 This stunning city has been attracting discerning travellers ever since, who are treated to stunning views, as well as beautiful historic monuments, such as the Cathedral, the doors of which originated in Constantinople in the 11th century.

 Known as ‘The Gateway to the Amalfi Coast’, Sorrento isn’t technically on the Amalfi Coast.
-Instead, this coastal town overlooks a bay to the west, making it a picturesque base of operations for travellers who want to rent their own car to experience the renowned, 43-mile Amalfi Coast Drive on their own, or make day-trips to see various Amalfi towns without committing to one in particular.
-A private transfer from Naples to Sorrento only takes an hour, and with Daytrip, you can stop to see Pompeii along the way!
+Instead, this coastal town overlooks a bay to the west.
+It’s a picturesque base of operations for travellers who want to rent their own car to experience the renowned, 43-mile Amalfi Coast Drive on their own, or make day-trips to see various Amalfi towns.
+There are a few options on how to get from Naples to Sorrento.
+But we say a private transfer is the best.
+Naples to Sorrento with Daytrip only takes an hour, and you can stop to see Pompeii along the way!

 +Beautiful coastal town

 +Cheaper than many of the Amalfi towns

 +Great tours and daytrips to the Amalfi Coast